mech/Notes/JavaScript/React/components.md

 > Remember that components don't have to emit DOM.
 They only need to provide composition boundaries between UI concerns. - See Smart and Dumb components

 A state machine always have initial state as model by `getInitialState`.

+## Mistakes and Best Practices

+For EVA mistake, the `<Editor>` is too heavy and we did not break it down into even smaller components.
+The `<Editor>` itself is the DnD container which should not be the case.
+Whenever there is a drag event, the whole `<Editor>` will be affected and the `<AddPreview>` will be unnecessarily wasted in its rendering effort.

+**Always break your component down into single responsibility!
+And break it down further after that!**

+* Components are just views, don't place business logic in it.
+For example, in a Todo app, if a button creates a Todo item for each click event, you are doing it wrong.
+A better way is to ship that code off to another object or Action.
+* A component shouldn't worry about networking.
+*

 ## Controller View